PINKYGIT00/calculator_project/README.md

 # calculator_project
-A basic calculator built using [html,css and javascript] supporting addition, subtraction, multiplication, and division.
+A basic calculator,portfolio and landing page built using [html,css and javascript].